-- 1) Students are responsible for assuming the cost of required site-specific health and background clearances (e.g. drug screen, titer lab work), as well as other externship placement related expenses such housing, transportation, and tolls. - 2) Externship placements may also require specific training, or verification of onboarding documentation.
-It is the student's responsibility to verify and comply with any additional information or processes the externship placement may require.
+1) Students are responsible for assuming the cost of required site-specific health and background clearances (e.g., drug screen, titer lab work) and other externship placement-related expenses such as housing, transportation, and tolls.

+2) Externship placements may also require specific training or verification of onboarding documentation.
+The student must verify and comply with any additional information or processes the externship placement may require.